dchry/dropout-nnunet-flair-t1/README.md

 **Model Training**

 First, we run the plan and preprocess command.
 You can use the following script, ensuring you have adjusted the required paths.
+The script will populate the data/preprocessed directory with preprocessed data.

 ```
 train_scripts/plan_and_preprocess.sh
 ```
 Then, we train 3d_fullres configuration nnUNet models with different levels of dropout applied independently to channels 0 (FLAIR) and 1 (T1w-pre).
-For example, to train a model with modality dropout of p=0.4, you can use the following script
+For example, to train a model with modality dropout of p=0.4, you can use the following script.
+Trained models are stored under data/results.
 ```
 train_scripts/train_nnUNet_dropout_p40.sh
 ```